skip navigation

 Lightning Safety / Severe Weather Policy

-The safety of players, coaches, management and spectators is the primary concern in any weather event that occurs during all matches sanctioned by the Canadian Soccer Association.
+The safety of players, coaches, management and spectators is the primary concern in any weather event that occurs during all matches sanctioned by Canada Soccer.

 At any of our field locations, if you hear 3 blasts of an air horn during oncoming weather it signals that the fields are being closed for safety reasons and all games, practices and activities should be concluded immediately.